karl257/dokuwiki-plugin-achart/README.md

 ```

 ## Thanks ##
-This plugin is based on [dokuwiki-plugin-c3chart](https://github.com/jasonxxu/dokuwiki-plugin-c3chart) created by @jasonxxu, thanks to him.
+This plugin is based on [dokuwiki-plugin-c3chart](https://github.com/jasonxxu/dokuwiki-plugin-c3chart) created by @jasonxxu and inspired by [dokuwiki-plugin-amchart](https://github.com/35niavlys/dokuwiki-plugin-amchart) created by @35niavlys, Special thanks to them.

 ## License ##
-Copyright (C) Sylvain Menu
+Copyright (C) Karl Nickel

 This program is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by